Graylog2/graylog2-server/graylog2-web-interface/docs/ux-patterns.md

 ### Form & Modal Submit Buttons

-It is a challenge to unify the placement, stying and naming of form submit buttons across the application.
-Please consider the following best practices when implementing or changing a form submit or cancel button:
 - Rely on the shared components `FormSubmit` and `ModalSubmit` to implement the submit and cancel button.
   The `FormSubmit` can be used for all forms on pages.
 The `ModalSubmit` can be used for modals and similar element like popovers or the login dialog.